AIpiethon/AIpiethon/README.md

-- 👋 Hi, I’m @AIpiethon
+- 👋 Hi, I’m @Aipiethon
 - 👀 I’m interested in Artifical Inteligence, Raspberry pi's, Python and hardware engeinering
 - 🌱 I’m currently learning about AI and Python
 - 💞️ I’m looking to collaborate on Ai and Python projects